arjunpsd/rules-engine/README.md

-# Secure Site Rules Engine Library
+# A simple Java based Rules Engine library

-Secure Site rules engine is a library that implements a business-readable DSL for evaluating data and a set of conditions that result in some action.
-Example of a business rule for the secure site is one that makes determination if a user should be presented with a notification to enroll for text alerts, if they have a phone number that is SMS enabled.
+This is demo library that implements a business-readable DSL for evaluating data and a set of conditions that result in some action.
+Example of a business rule is one that makes determination if a user should be presented with a notification to enroll for mailing lists, if they happen to be a frequent visitor to a site.

 ## Business Rules DSL

-Below is a sample business rules JSON file written in Secure Site Rules Engine library's DSL.
+Below is a sample business rules JSON file written in Rules Engine library's DSL.
 At root of every business rules file is a collection of _'features'_ that represent the business decision to be made.
 Each _feature_ will have a set of _requirements_ that will be evaluated and an optional set of _actions_ to be taken if the evaluation results in a positive outcome. _requirements_ contain a set of _conditions_ to be evaluated.
 An optional set of _preConditions_ can